Syntax-Souljahs/Syntax-Souljahs.github.io/index.md

 ## User Guide

-As you visit our page for the first time you will be greeeted with out landing page with several options to make your stay a good time
+As you visit our page for the first time  you'll be welcomed by our vibrant landing page, offering you a variety of options to ensure an enjoyable experience during your stay

 <img src="img/landing-page.png">

-If it is your first time visiting our site you can either go through our guide for a quick intro to what to expect for our site or you can jump the gun and register for a new account
+If this is your first visit, you have two options: take a quick tour with our guide to get a feel for what we offer, or dive right in and create a new account.
+The choice is yours

 *guide page pictures*